codersforcauses/poops/docs/firebase_setup.md

 ## Step 6: Set up Firebase Functions

 - In your terminal, run `yarn deploy:functions` to deploy all of your Firebase functions
+- Go to the [billing killswitch setup](billing_killswitch.md) page to setup the billing killswitch
 - Run`firebase deploy --only functions:<myFunction>` to deploy a specific Firebase function
 - Run `firebase functions:delete <myFunction>` to delete a Firebase function